rangzee/SolutionToolbarSetStartup/README.md

-# Solution Toolbar set StarUp project.
+# Solution Toolbar set StartUp project.
 A Visual Studio extension to add a button on Solution Explorer toolbar for set current project as StartUp.